 - Legal cover

 - Courtesy car

-Now you’ve got everything together, know what to consider and what options you want, it’s time to search for the best deal.
+Now you’ve got everything together and know what to consider and what options you want, it’s time to search for the best deal.
 Here are some price comparison websites to help make the switch easier.

 If you find that you’re paying high APR because you have to pay for your car insurance in instalments, make a plan now.
 You can then start to put a little bit of money away each month.
 So, next year you can pay it in full!

 Disclaimer: This blog does not represent legal guidance and is intended for guidance only.
 This blog is intended to assist you to make your own decisions and we will never suggest you use one provider over another.